davull/NoNullSample/readme.md

-This is an sample project that shows a view different ways to handle optional values in C#.
+This is an sample project that shows a few different ways to handle optional values in C#.